MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/custom-detection-rules.md

 - Check RBAC settings for Microsoft Defender for Endpoint in [Microsoft 365 Defender](https://security.microsoft.com/) under **Settings** \> **Permissions** > **Roles**.
 Select the corresponding role to assign the **manage security settings** permission.

 > [!NOTE]
-> A user also needs to have the appropriate permissions for the devices in a [device scope](#5-set-the-rule-scope) of a custom detection rule that they are defining or modifying before they can proceed.
+> A user also needs to have the appropriate permissions for the devices in the [device scope](#5-set-the-rule-scope) of a custom detection rule that they are creating or editing before they can proceed.
 A user can't edit a custom detection rule that is scoped to run on all devices, if the same user does not permissions for all devices.